Navigating the Noise about Ultra Processed Foods, the Healthy Way

 One reason UPFs have raised concern is their potential to alter appetite regulation and trigger addictive behaviours in some individuals.

 The existence of food addiction is a highly debated and somewhat controversial topic.
-Some experts argue that while food can be compulsively consumed, it does not meet all the clinical criteria for addiction such as tolerance and withdrawal.
-Whilst food may not create addiction in the same way as drugs, the food-reward relationship may contribute to compulsive eating behaviours and some people’s lived experience in relationship with certain foods can feel addictive.
+Most experts argue that while food can be compulsively consumed, it does not meet all the clinical criteria for addiction such as tolerance and withdrawal.
+Whilst food may not create addiction in the same way as drugs, the food-reward relationship may still contribute to compulsive eating behaviours and some people’s lived experience in relationship with certain foods can feel addictive, even if the underlying mechanisms are different from substance addiction.

-Understandably, all this talk about processed foods might make you feel anxious about your own health or concerned about the state of the food industry, and perhaps want to opt out of commercialised eating altogether.
+Understandably, all the noise about processed foods in the media might make you feel anxious about your own health or concerned about the state of the food industry, and perhaps want to opt out of commercialised eating altogether.
 If this is you, I totally get this!
-Personally, I am all for a complete reevaluation of our food production practices, and would love to see a shift towards adopting more health- and environmentally-friendly approaches that emphasise local food networks and natural agriculture techniques, whilst simultaneously improving the quality of processed foods.
+Personally, I am all for a complete reevaluation of our food production practices, and would love to see a shift towards adopting more health- and environmentally-friendly approaches that emphasise local food networks and natural agriculture techniques - whilst simultaneously improving the quality of processed foods (yes, I do believe there is space for these in our daily diets).

 However, while it is important to be aware of potential health risks of excessive reliance on UPFs, I also believe it is worth remembering there is no evidence to indicate risk associated with occasional intake.
 This is an important distinction that isn’t clear when we read the headlines.

-While habitually high intake (several times a day, or in more than half of daily meals) is associated with the most significant health risks, more occasional intake as part of an otherwise nutrient-dense, balanced diet may reduce the likelihood of nutrient displacement, and inflammation or other health issues associated with high UPF consumption.
+While habitually high intake (several times a day, or in more than half of daily meals) may be associated with the most significant health risks, more occasional intake as part of an otherwise nutrient-dense, balanced diet may reduce the likelihood of nutrient displacement, and inflammation or other potential health issues that may be associated with high UPF consumption.

 Determining a universally ‘safe’ level of UPF intake is challenging because their impact can depend on individual health, the specific types of UPFs consumed (see more on this below), and overall dietary patterns.
-However, the current evidence points to an ideal threshold of keeping UPF intake to less than 20% of total calories.
+However, the current evidence seems to point to an ideal threshold of keeping UPF intake to less than 20% of total calories.

-So, at this time at least, it appears that for many people consuming UPFs a few times per week or even once per day may be manageable without significant health risks - especially if the rest of the diet is ‘higher-quality’, comprising a diverse range of whole or minimally processed foods.
+So, at this time at least, it appears that for many people consuming UPFs a few times per week or even once per day, this may be manageable without significant health risks - especially if the rest of the diet is nutrient rich and includes a diverse range of whole or minimally processed foods.

 Not ALL Processed Foods Are Equal